 Learn more on justified wording and other guidelines.
 Note: the instructions in this link follow the 7th edition of the Handbook.
 The same justification rules apply in the 8th edition.
-If your professor requests you use 7th edition guidelines for your work cited MLA format page, click here for more information.
+If your professor requests you use 7th edition guidelines for your work cited page, click here for more information.

 Indent the first word in every paragraph.
 Sentences should begin one half inch from the left margin.

 It is not necessary to manually measure half an inch.
 Use the “tab” button on the keyboard to create a half inch space.

 Like all other sections of the assignment, paragraphs should be double spaced.